Fortepiano: Obsolescence and revival

-From the late 18th century, the fortepiano underwent extensive technological development and thus evolved into the modern piano; for details, see Piano.
-The older type of instrument ceased to be made.
+From the late 18th century, the fortepiano underwent extensive technological development and evolved into the modern piano (for details, see Piano).
+The older type of instrument eventually ceased to be made.
 In the late 19th century, the early music pioneer Arnold Dolmetsch built three fortepianos.
-However, this attempted revival of the fortepiano was evidently several decades ahead of its time, and did not lead to widespread adoption of the instrument.
+However, that attempted revival of the instrument was evidently several decades ahead of its time, and did not lead to its widespread adoption.

 In the second half of the 20th century, a great upsurge of interest occurred in period instruments, including a revival of interest in the fortepiano.
 Old instruments were restored, and many new ones were built along the lines of the old.
 Fortepiano kits also became available.
-This revival of the fortepiano closely resembled the revival of the harpsichord, though occurring somewhat later in time.
-Among the more prominent modern builders have been (in the United States) Philip Belt, Margaret F. Hood and Rodney Regier; and Paul McNulty.
+The ability of builders to recreate the fortepiano drew on the accumulating expertise of the builders who were making harpsichords of historical design; for instance fortepiano pioneer Philip Belt spent two years early in his career working as an apprentice for Frank Hubbard, a prominent builder of historical harpsichords.
+Other builders also took up fortepiano construction, including Margaret F. Hood, Rodney Regier, Chris Maene, and Paul McNulty.

-The reintroduction of the fortepiano has permitted performance of 18th- and early 19th-century music on the instruments for which it was written, yielding new insights into this music; for detailed discussion, see Piano history and musical performance.
-More and more music schools start fortepiano study courses.
+The reintroduction of the fortepiano has permitted performance of 18th- and early 19th-century music on the instruments for which it was written, yielding new insights into this music (for detailed discussion, see Piano history and musical performance).
+More and more music schools offer courses of study in the fortepiano.
 There are several fortepiano competitions, including the MAfestival Brugge and the International Chopin Competition on Chopin era instruments, organized by the Warsaw Chopin Institute.

 Modern fortepiano specialists

-A number of modern harpsichordists and pianists have achieved distinction in fortepiano performance, including Susan Alexander-Max, Paul Badura-Skoda, Malcolm Bilson, Hendrik Bouman, Ronald Brautigam, Wolfgang Brunner, Gary Cooper, Jörg Demus, Ursula Dütschler.
-Richard Egarr, Richard Fuller, Tuija Hakkila, Christoph Hammer, Robert Hill, Knut Jacques, Jenny Soonjin Kim, Piet Kuijken, Geoffrey Lancaster, Gustav Leonhardt, Trudelies Leonhardt, Morgane Le Corre, Robert Levin, Alexei Lubimov, Steven Lubin, Yury Martynov, Costantino Mastroprimiano, Zvi Meniker, Bart van Oort, Olga Pashchenko, Trevor Pinnock, David Schrader, Viviana Sofronitsky, Andreas Staier, Melvyn Tan, Natalia Valentin, Jos van Immerseel, Andras Schiff, Kristian Bezuidenhout, Katia and Marielle Labèque, Duo Pégase, Vladimir Feltsman.
+A number of modern harpsichordists and pianists have achieved distinction in fortepiano performance, including Susan Alexander-Max, Paul Badura-Skoda, Malcolm Bilson, Hendrik Bouman, Ronald Brautigam, David Breitman, Wolfgang Brunner, Gary Cooper, Jörg Demus, Ursula Dütschler.
+Richard Egarr, Richard Fuller, Laurence Cummings, Tuija Hakkila, Christoph Hammer, Robert Hill, Knut Jacques, Jenny Soonjin Kim, Piet Kuijken, Geoffrey Lancaster, Trudelies Leonhardt, Morgane Le Corre, Robert Levin, Alexei Lubimov, Steven Lubin, Pieter-Jan Belder, Yury Martynov, Costantino Mastroprimiano, Zvi Meniker, Bart van Oort, Olga Pashchenko, David Schrader, Viviana Sofronitsky, Andreas Staier, Melvyn Tan, Natalia Valentin, Jos van Immerseel, Andras Schiff, Kristian Bezuidenhout, Katia and Marielle Labèque, Duo Pégase, Vladimir Feltsman.

 Opinions

-People's opinions about fortepiano sound vary widely, both from person to person and from instrument to instrument.
+People's opinions about the sound of the fortepiano vary widely, both from person to person and from instrument to instrument.
 Here are three representative opinions about fortepianos: